 Climate change and our energy use

-In New Zealand, our energy use makes up almost 40% of our greenhouse gas emissions.
+Climate change is directly caused by our energy choices.
+In New Zealand, our energy use makes up around 40% of our greenhouse gas emissions.

 Those emissions are created when we burn fossil fuels – driving a petrol car or diesel truck, travelling by plane, burning gas for manufacturing or burning coal to create electricity.

 Climate change is the most urgent global environmental challenge of our time.
 We must be bold and accelerate decarbonisation to leave future generations a healthy, stable planet.

 New Zealand has a commitment to reaching net-zero carbon emissions by 2050.
 This is a legislated target, which means it is set in New Zealand law.

 We've also committed to reducing net emissions to 50% below gross 2005 levels by 2030.
 This target is our first target under the Paris Agreement, a legally binding international treaty that New Zealand signed onto in 2015 along with 194 other countries.

 While emissions are projected to decrease between now and 2050, we need to ramp up our climate response to meet the 2050 target.